Charlene Kaye: San Fermin

 In April 2014, Kaye joined the collective San Fermin replacing the former vocalist Rae Cassidy.
 She toured behind the band's previously released record San Fermin and later, as a full member, recorded the band's following two records, Jackrabbit (2015) and Belong (2017).
 In April 2019, the band announced that, after five years, Kaye was leaving to pursue her solo career.

 Her final performance was on April 26, 2019, at San Fermin's special concert to promote their new live record Live At The Fillmore (2019) and their documentary film No Promises.

 KAYE

 While touring with San Fermin on their Jackrabbit tour, Kaye began a new solo project under the name KAYE.
 Her first release was a pair of promotional singles, "Honey" and "UUU", in July 2016.
 She released a five-track EP on September 29, 2016, titled Honey.
 This was followed by three non-album singles, "Parakeeter" (November 2016), "Cheshire Kitten" (July 2017) and "Bamboo" (September 2017).
 In April 2019, Kaye was focusing on writing and recording music as KAYE full-time.

+Tiger Daughter

+In 2023, Kaye premiered a one-woman show called Tiger Daughter: Or, How I Brought My Immigrant Mother Ultimate Shame at Ars Nova in New York City.
+The show received initial acclaim, with Joysauce saying it "successfully flips the familiar Tiger Mother trope on its head" and The Michigan Daily calling it "a relatable, raw portrayal of mother-daughter relationships."
+She will perform the show at this year's Edinburgh Fringe Festival.